dssg/bikeshare/README.md

 There's a catch, however: to predict things in the future, you need lots of data about the past.
 And since Divvy just launched, there's not much data about Chicago bikeshare yet.

 But it turns out that [Alta Bike Share](http://www.altabicycleshare.com/), the company operating Divvy, also runs the older bikeshare systems of Boston and DC, for which we have several years of station data.
-So we're creative predictive statistical models for those cities first, and we'll apply them to Chicago once there's enough data.
+So we're creating predictive statistical models for those cities first, and we'll apply them to Chicago once there's enough data.

 ## The solution: time series regression
 To predict the number of bikes at bike share stations in DC and Boston, we're going to use time series statistical techniques.
 Specifically, we're going to try to predict how many bikes will be at every station in each city's bikeshare system 60 minutes from now.